jlit/shockingGame/README.md

 ## Knobs and Switches
 - Solder wires to the terminals of the 3 and 4 position switches.
 - Insert each rotary switch into the top, secure with the provided washer and nut, and attach a knob.
-- For the intesity control, the on-board potentiometer on the LM2596 DC-DC Buck Converter needs to be replaced with the 1k rotary potentiometer.
+- For the intensity control, the on-board potentiometer on the LM2596 DC-DC Buck Converter needs to be replaced with the 1k rotary potentiometer.
 - Using a soldering iron, remove the blue pot.
 - Solder wires to the 3 terminals of the 1k rotary pot and solder the other ends to the LM2596.
 - Insert the rotary pot into the top, secure with the provided washer and nut, and attach a knob.